How Can You Challenge Breathalyzer Results in a DUI Case?

 Man taking breathalyzer test

-I'm Attorney Carl Jensen Jr., and my clients often ask whether breathalyzer results are absolute proof of guilt in a DUI case.
+At Carl Jensen Jr., I am often asked whether breathalyzer results are absolute proof of guilt in a DUI case.
 Under Montana law, the results of a breath test carry significant weight, but that does not mean they’re beyond question.
-As someone who has dedicated his practice to DUI defense in Great Falls, Montana, and surrounding areas, I know that questioning breathalyzer results can make all the difference in protecting a client’s record, freedom, and reputation.
+Questioning breathalyzer results can make all the difference in protecting a client’s record, freedom, and reputation.

-Let me explain how breathalyzer results can be challenged, what Montana law says about their use, and why a strong criminal defense strategy must constantly scrutinize this type of evidence.
+Here, I will explain how breathalyzer results can be challenged, what Montana law says about their use, and why a strong criminal defense strategy must scrutinize this type of evidence.

 Montana law allows law enforcement officers to request a breath test when they suspect a driver is under the influence of alcohol.
 Refusing a test can result in automatic license suspension and other penalties.
-However, agreeing to a test does not mean the results are immune from legal scrutiny.
+However, agreeing to a test does not mean the results are immune from legal scrutiny or challenge.

-Breathalyzers measure alcohol in a person’s breath and then apply a mathematical formula to estimate blood alcohol concentration (BAC).
+Breathalyzers measure the alcohol in a person’s breath and then apply a mathematical formula to estimate the driver's blood alcohol concentration (BAC).
 While the law treats these results as strong evidence, they aren’t infallible.

 Criminal defense strategies often focus on uncovering whether the device was properly maintained, whether the officer followed the required procedures, and whether outside factors may have distorted the results.
-The foundation of a DUI prosecution may rest on the assumption that the breathalyzer was accurate.
-My job as a defense attorney is to test that assumption.
+The foundation of a DUI prosecution may rest on the assumption that the breathalyzer was accurate; however, by working with an experienced criminal defense attorney, you have the legal right to challenge that assumption in court.

 Grounds for Challenging Breathalyzer Results

-There are several reasons breathalyzer results may not hold up in court.
-As part of every criminal defense case I handle, I evaluate the evidence to determine whether any of these factors played a role.
+There are several reasons why breathalyzer results may not hold up in court.
+As part of every criminal defense case, I work with my clients to evaluate the evidence to determine whether any of these factors played a role.

-Montana law requires breathalyzers to be routinely calibrated and tested to verify accuracy.
+• Machine calibration and maintenance: Montana law requires breathalyzers to be routinely calibrated and tested to verify accuracy.
 If a machine were overdue for maintenance or had a history of problems, the results can be called into question.
-Records of calibration are critical pieces of evidence that he examines closely.
+Records of calibration are critical pieces of evidence that I examine closely.

-Even a perfectly functioning machine can produce unreliable results if the officer administers the test incorrectly.
-Officers must be properly trained and follow a strict process when conducting tests.
+• Operator error: Even a perfectly functioning machine can produce unreliable results if the officer does not administer the test correctly.
+Law enforcement officers must be properly trained and follow a strict process when conducting tests.
 Any deviation from this procedure could create doubt about the reliability of the results.

-Chemicals in the environment—such as paint fumes, cleaning products, or even exposure to gasoline—can sometimes interfere with the machine’s sensors.
+• Environmental and external factors: Chemicals in the environment, such as paint fumes, cleaning products, or even exposure to gasoline, can sometimes interfere with the machine’s sensors.
 Additionally, residual alcohol in the mouth from cough syrups, mouthwash, or recent dental work may skew the results.

 Why Breathalyzers Are Not Foolproof

 Breathalyzers are often presented as scientific and precise, but in truth, they’re estimations based on assumptions.
-The device does not measure blood alcohol directly—it measures breath alcohol and uses a formula that may not apply equally to every individual.
+The device does not directly measure blood alcohol; instead, it measures breath alcohol and uses a formula that may not apply equally to every individual.

 Key Evidence to Review in DUI Cases

-When defending a client, I focus on gathering evidence that can weaken the prosecution’s case.
-Some of the most valuable information includes:
+When facing a DUI charge, it's essential to work with your attorney to gather evidence that can weaken the prosecution's case.
+Some of the most valuable information you should collect includes the following.

 • Maintenance and calibration records for the breathalyzer device